webplatform/docs-wpd/Community/Meetings/General/index.md

 ===ACTION ITEMS===

-* Everyone to review the general meeting notes for actions assigned to them that aren't marked "(DONE)" and update with status as described above.
+* CARRY FORWARD: Everyone to review the general meeting notes for actions assigned to them that aren't marked "(DONE)" and update with status as described above.
+(STATUS: Mostly done: Doug & Renoir to do.)
+(CARRIED FORWARD)
-* renoirb: needs to be involved in the dreamhost conversations to make sure they have what we need.
+AI: renoirb: needs to be involved in the dreamhost conversations to make sure they have what we need.
+(DONE & ongoing)
-* shepazu and julie to make a more concrete plan with nubmers about steward asks, and eliot/alex will respond with their donations.
-[Eliot DONE]
+AI: shepazu and julee to make a more concrete plan with numbers about steward asks, and eliot/alex will respond with their donations.
-*shepazu to reach out to other stewards to make sure they respond to the concrete plan asking for help.
-* CARRY FORWARD: shepazu to look into if we need separate HTMLElement and SVGElement templates for ITS project
-* CARRY FORWARD: Jirka to create overview/tutorial on ITS.
-* CARRY FORWARD: shepazu to confirm compatibility tables will be done in time.
-* CARRY FORWARD: Julee to call out in property review checklist that people should verify MSDN examples, and either replace with better examples or move to code.webplatform.org.
 (DONE)
+AI: shepazu to reach out to other stewards to make sure they respond to the concrete plan asking for help.
+(STATUS: In progress - eliot found that mail to be eloquent and effective.
+Tracking this in the CSS Properties endgame schedule.)
+* shepazu to look into if we need separate HTMLElement and SVGElement templates for ITS project (Unless they come to us with problems, we'll assume they're okay)
+* Jirka to create overview/tutorial on ITS.
+(STATUS: In progress.)
+* shepazu to confirm compatibility tables will be done in time.
+(STATUS: Not much progress because of renoir's other duties, we made good progress before that, it's high on Renoir's priority list, once stability stuff and reporting stuff is done, it's not going to be that much work after that.
+Tracking this in the CSS Properties endgame schedule.)
+* Julee to call out in property review checklist that people should verify MSDN examples, and either replace with better examples or move to code.webplatform.org.
+(DONE: http://docs.webplatform.org/wiki/Meta:web_platform_wednesday/reviewer_checklist)
-* CARRY FORWARD: Lea & shepazu make "can you tell if this page is ready for consumption or needs more work" an active question for css project reviewers.
+* CARRY FORWARD: shepazu make "can you tell if this page is ready for consumption or needs more work" an active question for css project reviewers.
+(CARRIED FORWARD)
 * CARRY FORWARD: Julee make sure editing guide is updated with new flag values, when flags are done.
-(Has a dependency on flags being done)
+(Has a dependency on flags being done) (CARRIED FORWARD)
-* CARRY FORWARD: Lea & shepazu to figure out how to move current flags to new flag types and cc jkomoros and frozenice.
+* CARRY FORWARD: shepazu to figure out how to move current flags to new flag types and cc jkomoros and frozenice.
+(CARRIED FORWARD Tracking this in the CSS Properties endgame schedule.)
 * CARRY FORWARD: shepazu to contact CSS wg about reviewing "done" pages.
 (Leaverou started a thread, but not to CSSWG.
 Dependency on more content being done.)
+(CARRIED FORWARD Tracking this in the CSS Properties endgame schedule.)
 * CARRY FORWARD: Alex to talk to Paul irish & other folks on the list that Eliot pointed him to (a list that we created at launch?) about reviewing "done" pages.
-(Dependency on more content being done.)
-* CARRY FORWARD: Lea to incorporate Chris Coyier's feeedback as appropriate.
+(STATUS: In progress: jkomoros talked to paulirish yesterday, who is in when needed; dependency on more content being done.)
+(CARRIED FORWARD Tracking this in the CSS Properties endgame schedule.)
 * CARRY FORWARD: Shepazu & renoirb to review Lea's actions item and reassign and to reassign ownership of project.webplatform.org.
+(CARRIED FORWARD)
 * ACTION ITEM: Shepazu to talk to Ryan about the 503s.
-(Done: Garbee and Renoir talked to him more extensively, a bunch of jobs weren't getting performed, and the backlog was causing problems.
+(DONE: Garbee and Renoir talked to him more extensively, a bunch of jobs weren't getting performed, and the backlog was causing problems.
 Think he's resolved that.)
-* ACTION ITEM: renoir to look at server errors in more depth.
+* renoir to look at server errors in more depth.
+(DONE: Got more confirmation last week; a hard confirmation.
+Working this afternoon to make the piwik switch today.
+Trying to recreate infrastructure locally to be able to test it.
+Succeeded in getting it running locally, will publish my workspace on github soon, so anyone else can build it completely after, of course, removing sensitive information and history
-* CARRY FORWARD: shepazu to reach out to Julien and Rick Byers regarding JS plan
+* CARRY FORWARD: shepazu to reach out to Julien and Rick Byers regarding JS plan.
+(STATUS: In progress: Shepazu reached out to rick byers, julien, and rick Waldron.
+Needs to pass info back to Max.)
-* CARRY FORWARD: We said we needed ECMAScript experts to review the JS plan http://docs.webplatform.org/wiki/WPD:Community/Meetings/General#Topic:_JS_import_project

 ==Agenda 2013-07-26 Meeting canceled due to lack of quorum==